MissTeapot/LGBT-Wikis/github_wiki/TransWiki/hrt/implants.md

 ## Australia

-There are two main manufacturers of estrogen implants in Australia, Complementary Compounding Services (CCS(https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ in Ballina and Stenlake in Sydney, plus a couple of others.
+There are two main manufacturers of estrogen implants in Australia, Complementary Compounding Services (CCS) in Ballina and Stenlake in Sydney, plus a couple of others.
 CCS do make both 3mm and 4.5mm implants, and while Stenlake are known of the 4.5mm implants I believe they can also make the 3mm implants.
-The reason for either size are discussed above in [Implant Technology].md)TransWiki/hrt/implants#wiki_implant_technology.
+The reason for either size are discussed above in [Implant Technology](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/TransWiki/hrt/implants#wiki_implant_technology.md).

 * https://custommedicine.com.au/
 * https://www.stenlake.com.au/